airborne-commando/OPSEC-OSINT-Tools/README.md

 >"Grey literature, as defined by the Welch Medical Library, is "information produced on all levels of government, academics, business and industry in electronic and print formats not controlled by commercial publishing i.e. where publishing is not the primary activity of the producing body" <br>(Joseph, 2025, paras.
 1–2)"[^37].

-- genealogical:
+- genealogical OSINT:

-- Genealogy: Using family history research and genealogy databases as an intelligence-gathering tool.
+> Genealogy: Using family history research and genealogy databases as an intelligence-gathering tool.
-    + Death records: Gathering intelligence from records such as death notices, obituaries, gravestone databases, and burial registries.(news papers or local news sites)
+> Death records: Gathering intelligence from records such as death notices, obituaries, gravestone databases, and burial registries.(news papers or local news sites)

 >"Genealogical research is the tracing of an individual's ancestral history using historical records, both official and unofficial" (University of Maryland Libraries, n.d., para.
 1).[^39]